7und3dpy/Stanford-I---Cryptography/Week II/Problem Set/README.md

 7.
 Question 7

-Let mm be a message consisting of ℓℓ AES blocks (say ℓ=100ℓ=100).
-Alice encrypts mm using randomized counter mode and

-transmits the resulting ciphertext to Bob.
-Due to a network error,

-ciphertext block number ℓ/2ℓ/2 is corrupted during transmission.
+Let mm be a message consisting of $\math{cal}$ AES blocks (say $\mathcal{l}=100$).
+Alice encrypts mm using randomized counter mode and transmits the resulting ciphertext to Bob.
+Due to a network error, ciphertext block number $\mathcal{l}/2$ is corrupted during transmission.

 All other ciphertext blocks are transmitted and received correctly.

 Once Bob decrypts the received ciphertext, how many plaintext blocks

 will be corrupted?
-1 point

 - [x] 1

 ### Explaination:

-Take a look at the counter mode decryption circuit.
-Each ciphertext block affects only the current plaintext block.
+With ctr, the counter value used to decrypt each block of ciphertext does not depend on the value of any other block.
+Therefore with one block corrupted, only _1_ block of plaintext will be corrupted.

 - [] 0

-- [] ℓ/2ℓ/2
+- [] $\mathcal{l}/2$

 - [] 2

- 1+ℓ/21+ℓ/2
+- [] $1 + \mathcal{l}/2$
 8.
 Question 8

 Recall that encryption systems do not fully hide the length of transmitted messages.
-Leaking the length of web requests  hasbeen used  to eavesdrop on encrypted HTTPS traffic to a number of web sites, such as tax preparation sites, Google searches, and healthcare sites.
+Leaking the length of web requests has been used to eavesdrop on encrypted HTTPS traffic to a number of web sites, such as tax preparation sites, Google searches, and healthcare sites.

 Suppose an attacker intercepts a packet where he knows that the packet payload is encrypted using AES in CBC mode with a random IV.
 The encrypted packet payload is 128 bytes.
 Which of the following messages is plausibly the decryption of the payload:
 1 point